cnrosu/yt-ai-summariser/README.md

    ```bash
    python yt_ai_server.py
    ```
-   The API is now available on `http://localhost:5010` by default.
+   The API is now available on `http://localhost:5010` by default, with CORS enabled so the Chrome extension can connect.
 5. Load the `chromeplugin/` folder as an unpacked extension in Chrome to use the UI.

 See [docs/API_REFERENCE.md](docs/API_REFERENCE.md) for details on the available endpoints and how to run the server.
 For information about the automated test suite see [docs/TESTING.md](docs/TESTING.md).